-Table 2 Summary Procedure of ^c Collaborative Online Edmodo and Collaborative Offline Pictures Tuble 2.
-Julilling Trocedure Of
+Table 2.
+Summary Procedure of Collaborative Online Edmodo and Collaborative Offline Pictures

 Stage Collaborative Online Edmodo Collaborative Offline Pictures Stage 1 : Introduction & Direction Students are divided into pairs Briefing about Edmodo Collaborative Online.
 Students are divided into pairs Briefing about Collaborative Offline Pictures.
 Stage 2 : Collaborative Execution Students follow the writing learning process given on Edmodo.
 Students are requested to view videos related to the topics they will write about their Edmodo account.
 Students discuss and make an outline based on the findings found in the video in their Edmodo group account.
-Researchers give worksheets to students.
-Students are given a picture of the topic that they will later write on the worksheet that has been given.
-Students begin to work on assignments on student worksheets.
-Students discuss and make an outline on the worksheet based on the observations they make through pictures.
+Students are given a picture of the top that they will later write on the workshee that has been given.
+Students begin to work on assignments of student worksheets.
 Students split outlines and make individual drafts in their Edmodo group account, Example: Student A makes the first draft, student B makes the second draft After finalizing the draft, students corrected and commented on each other related to the draft that their partner had composed through the comments column on Edmodo.
 Students begin to unite their assignments into one document and students can revise the overall results of their writing according to content, clarity, grammar, spelling and punctuation.
-Students divide outlines and immediately make individual drafts on the worksheets that have been provided Example : Student A makes the first draft, student B makes the second draft Students exchange drafts and correct and comment on each other's drafts that have been made by their partners.
+Students divide outlines and immediately make individual drafts on the worksheets that have been provided Example: Student A makes the first draft, student B makes the second draft Students exchange drafts and correct and comment on each other's drafts that have been made by their partners.
 Students are asked to combine their assignments into one worksheet and begin to revise the results of their writing as a whole which includes; content, clarity, grammar, spelling and punctuation.
 At this stage students discuss and

 Students discuss again and give each other comments in the comments column and after that students are enquired to revise or edit their writing results in their Edmodo group account. comment on one another and after that students can revise or edit their work on student worksheets that have been given by researchers.
-Stage 4: End Task After the editing process, one student in each group uploads their writing assignments on Edmodo Online Word Feature.
+Stage 4: End Task • After the editing process, one student in each group uploads their writing assignments on Edmodo Online Word Feature.
 Teacher corrects the results.
 After editing, students in each group collect the results of their writing worksheets to the researcher.